Imagine the Possibilities

 1 in 4 households / 43,860 -------- 25%

 To manage their day-to-day survival, families on the edge of survival often use short-term strategies that are detrimental in the long run.
 These families are our neighbors and they have to make difficult choices to reduce their expenses—such as missing a visit to the doctor, skipping meals, or not making critical bill payments—any of which may have long-term consequences such as poor performance in school, poor health, major debt, and larger bills in the future.

 “Indiana’s cost of living is beyond what most jobs in the state can provide to working households.”

 Low wage jobs do not allow families to save for emergencies, save for the future, or build financial stability.
 The cost of living has increased and wages haven’t kept pace.
 The hardworking person you may know on the edge of survival could be working as a childcare worker, a retail salesperson, a housekeeping staff person, a cashier, a fast food worker, a stock clerk—or one of many other positions.

-What does it take for a family in Lake County to survive?
+What does it take foa family in lake county to survive?